BlockchainCommons/Gordian/Docs/Security.md

 If you prefer, you can enter the public key by hand.

 The public key text, which looks like `descriptor:x25519:JNEF892349FH24HF872H4FU2H387H3R982NFN238HF928`, is  automatically copied to your clipboard for easy cut and pasting.
-If you prefer to enter your public key manually, you would go to the computer that has *GordianNode.app* installed and find your `HiddenServiceDir`, which is `/usr/local/var/lib/tor/standup/authorized_clients`.
+If you prefer to enter your public key manually, you would go to the computer that has *GordianServer.app* installed and find your `HiddenServiceDir`, which is `/usr/local/var/lib/tor/standup/authorized_clients`.
 You would then open the `authorized_clients` directory and add a file which contains only the public key exactly as *GordianWallet* exports it.
 The filename must have a `.auth` extension.

-If you are using *GordianNode-macOS.app*, you can more simply go to "Settings" and paste in the public key just as iOS *GordianWallet* exported it, then tap "Add".
+If you are using *GordianServer-macOS.app*, you can more simply go to "Settings" and paste in the public key just as iOS *GordianWallet* exported it, then tap "Add".

 <img src="https://github.com/Fonta1n3/Bitcoin-StandUp/blob/master/Images/paste.png" alt="paste the public key" width="400"/>